-Yellowstone National Park's museum collections storage area is located in the Heritage & Research Center (HRC) in beautiful Gardiner, Montana.
-The HRC, near the historic Roosevelt Arch and next door to the Gardiner school, is home to not only the museum collections, but also the research library, archives, Yellowstone’s historian, the archeology lab, and the herbarium.
+Yellowstone National Park's museum collections storage area is located in the Heritage & Research Center in Gardiner, Montana.
+The Heritage and Research Center, located near the historic Roosevelt Arch and next door to the Gardiner school, is home to not only the museum collections, but also the research library, archives, historian, archeology lab, and herbarium.

-While the HRC does have some rotating exhibits in the lobby area, the facility was not designed to be a museum, but rather a research facility and a state of the art storage facility.
+While the Heritage and Research Center does have some rotating exhibits in the lobby area, the facility was not designed to be a museum, but rather a research facility and a state of the art storage facility.
 With exception of some restricted collections, such as Thomas Moran's original watercolor field sketches, William Henry Jackson's photographs, and other rare or fragile items, the museum collections are accessible to researchers by appointment only and require 24 hours advanced notice (see below for contact information).

 For years, the collections were housed in various locations within and outside of the park, where they were frequently threatened by flood, fire, environmental degradation, theft, and inattention.
-With the opening of the HRC in 2005, the collections of "Wonderland" are finally housed together, with the exception of the historic vehicles, and their storage brought up to the standards demanded by the National Park Service, the American Association of Museums, and the National Archives and Records Administration.
+With the opening of the Heritage and Research Center in 2005, the collections of "Wonderland" are finally housed together, with the exception of the Historic Vehicle Collection (not open to the public), and their storage brought up to the standards demanded by the National Park Service, the American Association of Museums, and the National Archives and Records Administration.

-It is NPS policy to collect, protect, preserve, provide access to, and use objects, specimens, and archival and manuscript collections to aid understanding and advance knowledge.
+It is National Park Service policy to collect, protect, preserve, provide access to, and use objects, specimens, and archival and manuscript collections to aid understanding and advance knowledge.
 Collections play important roles in resource management, research, and interpretive programs, and function as baseline databases for park natural and cultural resources.

 —Excerpt from Yellowstone Science Vol. 12, #4

-Yellowstone National Park’s museum collections are accessible to researchers by appointment only.
+Accessible to researchers by appointment only.
 At least twenty-four hour advanced notice is required, but does not guarantee staff availability.
 No rush orders will be accepted.
 Please see Access Policy for more detailed information regarding research in the museum collection.
-The HRC is closed on all federal holidays and weekends including the following dates:
+The Heritage and Research Center is closed on all federal holidays and weekends including the following dates: